Montreal’s Quartier Latin: Your Guide to Food, Culture & More

 Bibliothèque et Archives Nationales du Québec (BAnQ)

-BAnQ is Montreal’s largest library and a hidden gem in the city.
-Located in downtown Montreal, this institution offers a vast collection of books, digital resources, and cultural materials.
+BAnQ (Bibliothèque et Archives nationales du Québec) is Montreal’s largest library — and a true hidden gem in the city.
+Located in the heart of downtown, this cultural institution offers a vast collection of books, digital resources, and local heritage materials.

-Just a quick note: BAnQ is usually closed on Mondays, but you can click here to visit their official website for more information, including events and operating hours.
+👉 Click here to visit their official website for current events and operating hours.

 Place Émilie-Gamelin – Quartier Latin, Montreal